Ethxnzxo/WHSTechNotes/journal.md

 AI however, can be harmful by pretending to be someone by using their voice or they can crash  while using self driving.

+# October 28,2024

+Computer science helps alot in the election by securing the canadites plans and by doing promotional stuff